G, R, S

 In general it is recommended to arrange your nodes within the view such that the data flows from left to right, top to bottom.

-A node can be resized by dragging the edges on the left or right side.
+The width of a node can be changed by dragging its left or right border.

-While multiple links can route out of an output socket, only a single link can be attached to an input socket.
+While multiple links can route out of an output socket, typically a single link can be attached to an input socket, that is unless the input is a multi-socket input with looks like a pill shaped socket.

 To reposition the outgoing links of a node, rather than adding a new one, hold Ctrl while dragging from an output socket.
 This works for single as well as for multiple outgoing links.

-Nodes that have no connections can be inserted on a link.
-Just move the node over the link and release when the link is highlighted.
+Nodes that have no connections can be inserted on a link by just move the node over the link and release when the link is highlighted.

 - Criar ligações F